cathrynamabibi/Projects/README.md

 You will need to install a number of packages for data ingestion and preprocessing, exploratory data analysis, data visualization, model training, evaluation and classification.

-The installlation pacakages you will need to use for this project are Pandas, Numpy, sklearn - TSNE, Standard Scaler, PCA, train-test-split, LogisticRegression as well as Matplotlib - pyplot, Seaborn
+The installlation packages you will need to use for this project are Pandas, Numpy, sklearn - TSNE, Standard Scaler, PCA, train-test-split, LogisticRegression as well as Matplotlib - pyplot, Seaborn

 --------